-15 High Paying Jobs for College Students That Offer Flexibility
+15 of the Best Jobs for Students That Offer High Pay and Flexibility

-The first factor is what you could expect to earn once you have completed your schooling.
-College students graduating with a bachelor's degree in 2014 earned an average annual starting salary of $48,190, which amounts to $23.17 an hour.1 The second factor is the current minimum wage.
-The federal minimum wage in the U.S. is currently set at $7.25.2 So for the purposes of this article, a job that requires limited experience and pays more than $10 an hour could be included as one of the best paying jobs for college students.
+Of course, "good pay" is subjective.
+To determine what jobs would make the list, we looked at what you could expect to earn once you have completed your schooling.
+College students graduating with a bachelor's degree in 2016 earned an average annual starting salary of $49,525, which amounts to $23.81 an hour.1 We also looked at the current federal minimum wage, which is set at $7.25.2 So for the purposes of this article, a job that requires limited experience and pays more than $10 an hour could be included as one of the best jobs for college students.

 Another important consideration is scheduling.
 A full-time Monday-through-Friday job may not be an ideal option for a typical college student.
-You are probably more likely to pursue jobs where you can either set your own hours or work evenings and weekends, so something with a lot of flexibility is likely to be the best job.
-For college students, work will need to fit around their class schedules.
-This is why many of the jobs detailed below could offer you flexible hours.
+Good jobs to have while in college are ones where you can either set your own hours or work evenings and weekends.
+After all, you need to be able to fit your work commitments around your classes.
+So something with a lot of flexibility is likely to be the best job.

-So take a look at some of the high paying jobs for college students listed below that could help you ease the financial commitment of going to school.
+So check out the jobs listed below.
 There could be a position that is cut out for you!

 Serving and bartending have been among the most common job choices for college students for many years.
 One reason is flexible scheduling.
 Many establishments offer part-time jobs with hours available in the evenings and on weekends, which could allow you to work around your classes.
 Another reason is the potential to earn good money.

-Even though the hourly wages for servers and bartenders in 2016 ranged from $8.22 to $18.49 and from $8.32 to $19.34, respectively, the best earnings often come in the form of tips.3 For most restaurant patrons, tipping 15 to 20 percent is considered the standard and was the average noted by respondents to an iTipping.com survey.4 So if your total sales on a shift amounted to $500, then your average take-home pay from tips could total $75 to $100 on top of your hourly wage.
+Even though the hourly wages for servers and bartenders in 2017 ranged from $8.27 to $19.33 and from $8.40 to $20.01, respectively, the best earnings often come in the form of tips.5 For most restaurant patrons, tipping 15 to 20 percent is considered the standard and was the average noted by respondents to an iTipping.com survey.6 So if your total sales on a shift amounted to $500, then your average take-home pay from tips could total $75 to $100 on top of your hourly wage.

 Many institutions and faculty members hire students to work as teacher assistants once they have completed at least their first year of school.
 Teacher assistants, or TAs, assist instructors with marking papers and exams, answering student questions, preparing class materials, and more.
 Working as a TA can help you reinforce principles that you have already learned.
 And you don't even have to leave campus to get to work.
 Just remember that organization is critical since the busiest times for TAs are also the busiest times for students.